nextflow-io/nf-validation/README.md

 #### Usage

-The function requires two different inputs: the param used by the user to provide a samplesheet and the schema used for the samplesheet.
+The function requires two different inputs: the param used by the user to provide a samplesheet and the schema used for the samplesheet (the JSON Schema path defaults to '`assets/schema_input.json`').
 Both files need to be passed through the `file()` function as input for this function.

 ```nextflow
 Channel.fromSamplesheet(